MetaMask/mm-docs-v2/wallet/how-to/set-icon.md

+---
+description: Set an icon for your site.
+---

 # Set an icon

 When your site makes a login request to a MetaMask user, MetaMask may render a modal that displays